keylime/enhancements/121-verification-api.md

         ]
     }

+In the future this payload could also contain a signature from Keylime that the attestation was successful (or failed).
+This would be useful as a proof that could be stored for auditing or verification to protect against spoofing.

 Separately a new tool named `keylime_oneshot_attestation` will be created as an example of using this API.
 This script will gather the information about the host and take user-supplied attestation policy and send them to the API for validation.
 It will serve as a sample client of the new API as well as being a useful tool for people to use on target hosts.

 ### User Stories (optional)